-2 Purpose/Address
+Purpose/Address

-This column displays the specific purpose of an expenditure or the address of a contribution.
+This column displays the expenditure purpose or the address of a contribution.
 This information is only displayed if you click "Show Details" for a report.

-3 Contributions/Expenditures/Balance

-These columns display the total amount of contributions and expenditures, as well as the total account balance for each report.
+Contributions/Expenditures/Balance These columns display the total amount of contributions and expenditures, as well as the total account balance for each report.
 If you click "Show Details," each column will display amounts for individual contributions and expenditures.
 Use the "Add" button in the top row to enter a new contribution or expenditure.

-Special Reporting Categories

-These columns represent four items:
+Special Reporting Categories These columns represent four items: